PraseodymiumSpike/Battalion-Ideas/Battalions/Test/Party Test Version.md

 # The Party
 ## Preface
 This is just a test version of the rules.
-The current normal version is linked in the Discord Server.
+The current normal version is [here](https://github.com/PraseodymiumSpike/Battalion-Ideas/blob/main/Battalions/The%20Party.md).
 ## Volatile Pieces
 This Battalion has a mechanic under which some Friendly or Enemy Pieces can be Volatile.
 Pieces are chosen during Placement to be Volatile; this is explained below.
 Volatility is an additional property a Friendly or Enemy Piece has in addition to being of the Piece Type that it is.
 For example, an Eagle that's Volatile is still an Eagle.